kyma-project/test-infra/cmd/image-builder/README.md

 ```

 All enabled signers under `'*'` are used globally.
 Additionally, if a repository contains another signer configuration
-in the `org/repo` key, Image Builder also uses this service to sign the image.
+in the **org/repo** key, Image Builder also uses this service to sign the image.
-If the job is running in CI (Prow), it picks up the current `org/repo` value from the default Prow variables.
+If the job is running in CI (Prow), it picks up the current **org/repo** value from the default Prow variables.
 If binary
-is running outside of CI, `--repo` flag will have to be used.
+is running outside of CI, the `--repo` flag must be used.
 Otherwise, the configuration will not be used.

 Currently, Image Builder contains a basic implementation of a notary signer.
 If you want to add a new signer, refer to
 the [`sign`](../../pkg/sign) package, and its code.